 When it comes to walleye fishing, there are lots and lots of jig styles, colors, and shapes available.
 Some folks might think, “well a jig is a jig.”
 However, choosing the right jig for a fishing situation can be as important as a mechanic choosing the right wrench or other equipment for fixing a car!

-When walleyes during early season are the target, I often favor small- to medium-sized minnows as walleyes during this time often prefer a smaller offering.
-For that reason, the always popular Fire-Ball Jig with its wide-gap, short-shank hook has been the gold standard for lots of early season walleye anglers.
+When walleyes during the early season are the target, I often favor small- to medium-sized minnows as walleyes during this time often prefer a smaller offering.
+For that reason, the always popular Fire-Ball Jig with its wide-gap, short-shank hook has been the gold standard for lots of early-season walleye anglers.

 The Fire-Ball’s short-shank hook keeps the minnow up close to the jig-head which makes for a compact presentation that finicky, cold water walleyes often prefer.
 The short hook shank also facilitates more hooked fish because the minnow is close to the fish-attracting, colored jig head.
 Finally, the wide gap hook allows for more positive hooksets as well.